Ikea

 IKEA’s investment in product analytics has yielded significant results.
 The company has seen notable improvements in business performance, including increased revenue driven by better understanding of customer needs and more effective marketing strategies.
 By making data-driven decisions, IKEA has optimized pricing, inventory management, and promotional efforts.

-See also Case Study: Shopify
+See also Case Study: Airbnb

 Customer satisfaction has also improved as a result of personalized recommendations and a more intuitive shopping experience.
 Product analytics has enabled IKEA to tailor its offerings to individual preferences, enhancing the overall customer journey and driving higher engagement.